Sound Masking Documentation & References

 Our full-featured project management software enables system administrator to quickly configure all key parameters of the networked sound masking system through a simple graphical user interface.

 At NoiseCon 2017 in Grand Rapids, MI, Soft dB presented a scientific paper entitled Adaptive Volume Control for Sound Masking, written by Dr. Andre L’Esperance, et al. The paper demonstrates how the Adaptive Volume Control (AVC) feature, which allows the masking sound level to reactively vary between 42 and 45 dBA depending on ambient background noise, obtains similar levels of confidentiality and speech privacy compared to a sound masking system equipped only with a 45 dBA timer function.

-However, the real difference between the AVC feature and the timer function for masking systems is seen in occupant acoustic comfort; an AVC sound masking system provides an unparallelled 50% improvement in occupant acoustic comfort during periods of moderate office activity, when compared to a timer function.
+Meanwhile, the real difference between the Adaptive Volume Control feature and the timer function for masking systems is seen in occupant acoustic comfort.
+A sound masking system featuring Adaptive Volume Control provides an unparallelled 50% improvement in occupant acoustic comfort during periods of moderate office activity, when compared to a timer function.
 Furthermore, if the upper limit of the AVC sound masking system is set to 48 dBA (CNRC-recommended upper limit) instead of 45 dBA, the level of acoustic comfort is maintained, but the confidentiality and speech privacy are improved by 15%.

 “The capital and operating costs for buildings account for 8%, while the human resources costs (salaries and benefits) represent 82%.
 In relative terms, office design choices are inexpensive and the costs of sound investments in design can be recouped quickly in the form of enhanced occupant satisfaction and performance.”

 Positive Impacts of Appropriate Speech Privacy and Acoustical Conditions on Office Workers